moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/instructions/dag-pipeline.md

 # DAG pipeline

-Go to [airflow](https://github.com/moj-analytical-services/airflow).
-This repo contains the DAG definitions and roles used in our Airflow pipelines and is structured in the following way:
+The [airflow repo](https://github.com/moj-analytical-services/airflow) contains the DAG definitions and roles used in our Airflow pipelines and is structured in the following way:

 ```java
 airflow